Kentucky Senate passes bill to restrict no-knock warrants

 Democratic state Sen. Gerald Neal praised the bill, but cautioned that more would need to be done to improve race relations and policing in Kentucky.

-“It’s not enough because the problem we face go deeper than ‘no-knocks,’” said Neal, who is Black.
+“It’s not enough because the problems we face go deeper than ‘no-knocks,’” said Neal, who is Black.
 “Our problems are broader, they are deeper.
 They’re going to require a long-term willingness to understand and do those things that serve us all.”

 A bill that includes a complete ban on no-knock warrants has stalled since filing.
 State Rep. Attica Scott, a Louisville Democrat who took part in downtown protests last year, pre-filed the legislation in August 2020.
 Titled “Breonna’s Law,” it also outlines penalties for officers who misuse body cameras and mandates drug and alcohol testing of officers involved in “deadly incidents.”